MicroEJ/docs/ApplicationDeveloperGuide/js/sources.rst

 Sources Management
 ==================

-JavaScript sources location
+JavaScript Sources Location
 ---------------------------

 The JavaScript sources of an application must be located in the project folder ``src/main/js``.
 All JavaScript files (``*.js``) found in this folder, at any level, are processed.

-JavaScript sources load order
+JavaScript Sources Load Order
 -----------------------------

 When several JavaScript files are found in the sources folder, they are loaded in alphabetical order of their relative path.